Naeem-wq/Todo-Web-App/README.md

 ## Features to come:

 This app is still being developed so there's still a few things that needs to be added.
-Some things include:
+These things include:

-* Media Queries
+* Fixing the edit function.
+* Making the web app more responsive.

 ## Deployment Link

 Below is the Deployment Link :